Foundation Staff

 Keven Walker, Chief Executive Officer

-Keven Walker has served as Chief Executive Officer of the Shenandoah Valley Battlefields Foundation since June 2014, leading a period of significant growth and national impact in battlefield preservation, education, and heritage tourism.
+Keven has served as Chief Executive Officer of the Shenandoah Valley Battlefields Foundation since June 2014, leading a period of significant growth and national impact in battlefield preservation, education, and heritage tourism.

 Walker came to the Foundation from Antietam National Battlefield, where he spent 11 years with the National Park Service as a Ranger, Cultural Resources Specialist, and Acting Cultural Resource Program Manager.
 During his tenure, he was selected for the agency’s highly competitive GOAL Academy leadership program and served on the National Park Service’s national advisory team on cultural resources and historic preservation.
 His work earned high praise from Edwin C. Bearss, Chief Historian Emeritus of the National Park Service, who described Walker’s contributions as exemplary and among the best in the field.

 In addition to his federal service, Walker previously served as Executive Director of The Walker Foundation for Historic Preservation in Charles Town, West Virginia, and operated a tour company in Gettysburg.
-He is also an accomplished public historian—appearing in several Maryland Public Television documentaries on the Antietam Battlefield and historic homes in Washington County, Maryland—and the author of Antietam: A Guide to the Landscape and Farmsteads.
+He is also an accomplished public historian—appearing on C-SPAN and in several Maryland Public Television documentaries on the Antietam Battlefield and historic homes in Washington County, Maryland—and the author of Antietam: A Guide to the Landscape and Farmsteads.

 Since joining the Foundation, Walker has overseen some of the most ambitious initiatives in its history.
 Under his leadership, the organization has preserved more than 4,000 acres of battlefield land, opened two visitor centers, and expanded its educational programming.
 The Foundation has also assumed management of the Shenandoah Valley Civil War Museum, launched new initiatives such as the Shenandoah At War magazine, established an annual national conference, and strengthened partnerships throughout the Shenandoah Valley and across the country.